Maryland Rideshare Accident Attorney

 - Direct attorney access, not just case managers

-- Contingency fee representation, meaning you pay no legal fees unless we recover compensation
+- Contingency fee representation.
+You pay no legal fees unless we recover compensation

 - Insurance companies act quickly in rideshare cases.
 We act faster.

 Confirming app status early is critical.
-Insurance limits and claim strategy change depending on which period applies.
+Insurance limits and claim strategy change entirely depending on which period applies, and that data won’t be available indefinitely.

 Where Rideshare Accidents Occur in Prince George’s County

 Rideshare crashes frequently occur along high-traffic corridors and commuter routes throughout the county.
 These cases often involve multiple vehicles, pedestrians, or commercial drivers, which complicates liability and insurance analysis.
-In some situations, the crash may also involve a pedestrian accident, especially during pickups, drop-offs, or turns near crosswalks in busy areas.
+Crashes near busy pickup and drop-off zones can also give rise to a pedestrian accident claim, particularly when they occur during turns near crosswalks.

-We represent clients injured throughout Prince George’s County and regularly handle cases that require filing in:
+We represent clients injured throughout Prince George’s County and regularly handle cases filed in:

-- District Court of Maryland for Prince George’s County
+- District Court of Maryland for Prince George’s County, with locations in Hyattsville and Upper Marlboro

 Common Causes & Risks of Rideshare Accidents

-Sudden stops for pickups, distracted driving, or stop-and-go congestion can also lead to a rear-end accident, which is one of the most common crash types involving rideshare vehicles.
+Sudden stops for pickups, distracted driving, or stop-and-go congestion can lead to a rear-end accident.
+It is one of the most common crash types involving rideshare vehicles.

 Rideshare collisions often involve: